jbsmith/cli-chess/README.md

 # CLI Chess Game

-A command-line implementation of chess where two players can play against each other on an 8x8 board.
+A command-line implementation of chess where two players can play against each other or the system.

 ## Features
 - ASCII color representation of the chess board